Blogs

 wave

-Sigmon was convicted of the brutal murder of his ex-girlfriend's parents, David and Gladys Larke, in 2001.
-He bludgeoned them to death with a baseball bat following a failed attempt to kidnap his ex-girlfriend at gunpoint.
-The violence of the crime led to a death sentence in 2002.
+Sigmon was convicted of a truly horrifying crime.
+In 2001, he bludgeoned his ex-girlfriend’s parents, David and Gladys Larke, to death with a baseball bat.
+It followed a failed attempt to kidnap his ex-girlfriend at gunpoint.
+The sheer brutality of it all led to a death sentence in 2002.
+It's a story that chills you to the bone, and honestly, it's hard to even imagine the horror the Larke family must have endured.

-Facing execution by either lethal injection or the electric chair, Sigmon opted for the firing squad.
-His lawyers argued that he feared the electric chair would inflict excruciating pain ("cook him alive"), and he had concerns about the secrecy surrounding South Carolina's lethal injection procedure.
-This choice highlighted the growing concerns and anxieties surrounding the reliability and humanity of different execution methods.
+Facing execution by either lethal injection or the electric chair, Sigmon chose the firing squad.
+His lawyers argued that he feared the electric chair – they claimed he worried it would "cook him alive."
+He also expressed concerns about the secrecy surrounding South Carolina's lethal injection procedure.
+His choice speaks volumes about the lack of trust, the fear, and the desperation felt by someone facing their final moments.

 The execution took place at the Broad River Correctional Institution in Columbia, South Carolina.
-Three volunteer prison staff members fired rifles at Sigmon, who was strapped to a chair with a target placed over his heart.
-Witnesses reported a swift death, though the graphic nature of the event has reignited the national discussion on capital punishment.
+Three volunteer prison staff members carried out the sentence.
+Reports describe a swift death, but the sheer graphic nature of the event…it's hard to shake the image.
+It immediately brought the debate back into the national spotlight.

 FAQ